Jack Lord: Death

-After Hawaii Five-O ended in 1980, Lord kept a low profile and was rarely seen in public.
+After Hawaii Five-O ended its run in 1980, Lord kept a low profile and was rarely seen in public.
 His final TV appearance was that same year in a failed pilot for a new CBS series called M Station: Hawaii which he also directed (it had been filmed in early 1979, immediately before shooting the final season of Hawaii Five-O).
-Lord suffered from Alzheimer's disease for at least seven years before his death, though some accounts have suggested that he may have had the illness as early as the final season of Hawaii Five-O, in 1979.
-He died of congestive heart failure at his home in Honolulu, on January 21, 1998, at the age of 77, leaving an estate of $40 million.
-He was a philanthropist and the entire estate went to Hawaiian charities upon his wife Marie's death at the age of 100 in 2005.
+Lord suffered from Alzheimer's disease for at least seven years before his death, although some accounts have suggested that he may have had the illness as early as the final season of Hawaii Five-O, in 1979.
+He died of congestive heart failure at his home in Honolulu, on January 21, 1998, at the age of 77.
+He predeceased his Five-O co-star Richard Denning, who died nine months later in October 1998.
+He was a philanthropist and the entire estate went to Hawaiian charities upon his wife Marie's death in 2005.